Florida Bay: Mud mounds

 As the rising sea level flooded the area that is now Florida Bay between 3,000 and 5,000 years ago, peat deposits from tree islands, shore levees, and irregularities in the bedrock surface served as nuclei for mud banks.
 The mud mounds (islands and banks) of Florida Bay, which divide the bay into many basins or lakes, are subject to various processes that degrade, move, and built the mounds.
 These processes are dependent on the production of carbonate, which occurs at different rates across the bay.
 Carbonate is produced at high enough rates in the more open (western) part of the bay for mud mounds to acquire sediment, and have grown together to form large structures, while mounds in the central part of the bay can grow only by the movement of sediment from the bottoms of basins onto the mounds.
 Mounds in the inner part of the bay are smaller, and grow slowly because of low production rates of carbonate.
 The growth and development of mud banks is controlled by biological processes, including the baffling of water movement and binding of sediment by seagrasses.

 Mud banks in the central part of the bay tend to run in a northwest to southeast direction, corresponding to the direction of approach of cold fronts across the bay.
 The mud bank called Upper Cross Bank is 4 km long and 400 to 700 m wide.
-Upper Cross Bank is eroding on the windward (east) side at a rate of 20 cm vertically and 2 to 3 m laterally over five years, while the leeward (west) side is growing at a rate of 10 cm vertically and 10 to 20 m laterally 0ver the same five years.
+Upper Cross Bank is eroding on the windward (east) side at a rate of 20 cm vertically and 2 to 3 m laterally over five years, while the leeward (west) side is growing at a rate of 10 cm vertically and 10 to 20 m laterally over the same five years.

 Mud mounds are made up of facies, thin layers of different types of rock.
 The lowest facies of Upper Cross Bank, 15 to 25 cm thick, is a basal packstone, which is also found widely on the bottom of basins in the bay.
 The packstone resembles stone that commonly forms on limestone at the bottom of lakes.
 The presence of remnants of the algae Halimeda in the packstone may indicate that it formed when the bay was more open.
 Mud mounds appear to be migrating over the basal packstone in the basins.
 The basal packstone in the basins has also been reworked by hurricanes.